elite174/solid-simple-datepicker/README.md

 ## Customization

 You can easily customize the view of the Datepicker with CSS custom variables!
+Just pass extra class to the component with redefined CSS variables.

 You can set the following variables (check styles.css):